 This succulent is an Altman Plants original hybrid of unknown parentage.

 Aloe 'AJR' is a beautiful succulent that forms rosettes of bright green leaves with red teeth and bumps.
-The rosettes grow up to 2 feet (60 cm) tall and about the same in diameter.
-It is a re-bloomer and produces tubular, yellow, and orange bicolor flowers on tall spikes.
+The rosettes grow up to 2 feet (60 cm) tall with a diameter equal to the height.
+It is a rebloomer and produces tubular bicolor yellow and orange flowers on tall spikes.

 How to Grow and Care for Aloe 'AJR'

-Light: When growing Aloes indoors, place your plants near a southern or southwest-facing window that gets plenty of bright, indirect light.
-Outdoors provide light shade, especially during the hottest parts of the day.
+Light: When growing A. 'AJR' indoors, place your plant near a window that gets plenty of bright indirect light.
+Rotate the pot once or twice a week so that all sides of the plant receive equal lighting.
+Outdoors, provide light shade, especially during the hottest parts of the day.

 Learn more at How to Grow and Care for Aloe.

 A. 'AJR' is not listed as toxic for people and pets.